handy4/controlled-language-generation-of-framed-issues/README.md

-# FUDGE: Controlled Text Generation With Future Discriminators
+# Controlled Language Generation of Framed Issues

-This repo contains code corresponding to the paper FUDGE: Controlled Text Generation With Future Discriminators (https://arxiv.org/abs/2104.05218) by Kevin Yang and Dan Klein, published at NAACL 2021.
+This repo contains the code corresponding to my bachelor's thesis Controlled Language Generation of Framed Issues.

-You can also find a video presentation at http://somup.com/crhlVPFKN7 and the corresponding slides in `slides.pptx`.

 ## Setup/Installation

-We tested on Python 3.8.5 but earlier versions of Python 3 are almost certainly fine.
-To get the required packages (other versions likely to work too):
+This code was tested on Python 3.6.
+However, newer versions should work too.

+To run this repository, you need to create three different Python environments.

+For all three environments, first install pytorch according to your system specifications following https://pytorch.org/get-started/locally/

+Then, for the first one, which is used for training and generation of CTRL and BART models and overall evaluation, use the requirements file in the root folder.
+For the second one, which uses adapter-transformers instead of base transformers, is used for training silver-corpus models and generating the silver samples itself.
+The corresponding requirements file can be found in /silver/

 ```
 pip install -r requirements.txt